Table of Contents

 # After: Some URLs: More text

-Remove <a> tags but keep its content
+Remove <a> tags but keep their content

 import re